 - Are you able to change your trip dates?
 The off-peak seasons will offer you fantastic rates on rental properties.

-- Are you a armed forces veteran?
-Some vacation rental companies offer price reductions to vets and active-duty servicemembers.
-Make sure to ask property manager to see if your travelling group qualifies for a special offer.
+- Are you a military veteran?
+Quite a few property management companies provide discounted rates to veterans and active-duty servicemembers.
+Make sure to check with property manager to see if your visiting group is eligible for a markdown.

-- Management companies and individual home owners typically offer their customers the opportunity to buy trip insurance protection.
-Trip insurance, which generally add between 1% - 5% of the basic stay price, offers travellers reimbursement of their trip costs for any days missed resulting from health-related emergencies or weather, in addition to ensuing additional hurricane evacuation costs or charges, like an unanticipated motel stay or additional fuel.
-Trip insurance is definitely a bank account-saver if the unforseen happens (heaven forbid!).
+- Vacation rental companies and individual rental home owners typically offer their guests the option to buy trip insurance.
+Trip insurance, which usually will cost you somewhere between 1% - 5% of the base term rate, provides buyers reimbursement of their vacation costs for any days missed as a result of personal health-related emergencies or weather, in addition to ensuing additional hurricane evacuation costs or expenses, like an unplanned hotel stay or additional gasoline.
+Trip insurance can be a bank account-saver if the unforseen happens (heaven forbid!).

 The Rental Process